Skip to main content

 Guardrails

-• Polaris disables automatic compaction for tables used by lookups.
+• Polaris disables automatic compaction for lookup tables.

 Recommendations